Zuza29/personal-portfolio-project/README.md

-## This is my personal landing page
+## This is my personal landing page -
--a project made for fun.
+a project made for fun.